|Title:||Strength & Conditioning Coach|

-Saint Michael's alumna Meghan Sweezey '10 heads into her fifth season as a Saint Michael's women's ice hockey assistant coach in 2017-18, and her fourth as the squad's top assistant.
-Sweezey, who is also the assistant director of Alumni and Parent Relations at the College, served as a volunteer assistant coach during the 2013-14 season.
+Saint Michael's alumna Meghan Sweezey '10 heads into her sixth season as a Saint Michael's women's ice hockey staff member in 2018-19, and her first as the strength & conditioning coach following four seasons as the squad's top assistant.
+Sweezey, who was also the assistant director of Alumni and Parent Relations at the College for five years, served as a volunteer assistant coach during the 2013-14 season.

 Sweezey previously coached girls at the high school level in her native Massachusetts.
 Sweezey was the junior varsity head coach at Reading Memorial High School in 2011-12, which was also her second year as a varsity assistant at the school.
 In 2010, she was the volunteer head coach of Reading Youth Hockey's U-19 junior varsity squad.
 During three summers between 2008 and 2010, Sweezey supervised and coached girls ages 14 to 17 at the USA Hockey New England District Development Camp.